vbookshelf/Private-Audio-Transcriber-MLX/README.md

 - Powered by MLX-Whisper (whisper-turbo-mlx).
 - Multilingual

 This humble tool is particularly valuable for those who want the power of OpenAI's Whisper model, but are restricted by law or ethics from sending their audio to the cloud.
-It's "calm tech" - sotware that quietly does it's job and gets out of the way.
+It's "calm tech" - sotware that quietly does it's job and stays out of the way.

 <br>